-Inside you the three bags of tips, a small blue tinged Solaris manual, the standard CA branded broach and a cleaning brush.
+Inside you are the three bags of tips, a small blue-tinged Solaris manual, the standard CA branded broach, and a cleaning brush.
 You also get a fantastic new carry case and what I call “a pair of IEM pants”.

 The regulation “Huggy Bear” zipper carry case has gotten much bigger than previous versions.
 It is still the same styling but they have reverted back to the beautiful dark tanned leather of the Andromeda case which was by far my favorite version.

 The internal “fur” lining remains the same also just you get a lot more space for the monitors, cables, and tips.
 You can perhaps even add an additional cable if you are into cable rolling.

 Gone are the little red bags Campfire Audio previously used to protect the housing on their monitors when inside the box.
 Instead, we now have a variation on the padded mesh pouches they use on the ALO Audio side for their small portable amps.

 This is a dual pocket black netting, kind of like a bottle carrier from fast food outlets only much smaller and cuter.
 It is highly reusable actually and should offer plenty of protection for the Solaris’s beautiful plating.

 Click on Page 2 below for Sound Impressions & Comparisons